loldot/loldot.github.io/recommendations.md

 ---
 layout: default
-title: Programming Content I like
+title: Recommendations
 ---

+# Programming Content I like

 Sometimes I come across exceptional programming content that I would like more developers to be aware of.
 Only the absolute best books, podcasts and articles